The-Wishlist-Co/docs/wishlistSvcAPI.md

 # **WishlistItem**

 ## Create a Wishlist Item

-Adds a sinble wishlist item into an existing wishlist.
-The wishlist can be identified by either the TWC internal ID, or the wishlistRef, which is the retailer's own wishlist identifier.
+Adds a single wishlist item into an existing wishlist.
+The wishlist can be identified by either the TWC internal identifier, or the wishlistRef, which is the retailer's own wishlist identifier.

 | Endpoint| ```/api/wishlist/items```|
 |-----------|---------------|